Skip to main content

 The Dialogue For Peace Summit will feature a panel of nationally recognized experts on Peacemaking and Restorative Justice frameworks.

-The panel will feature Honorable Robert Yazzie, Chief Justice Emeritus of the Navajo Nation, Honorable Justice Cheryl Fairbanks, Esq, Attorney and Tribal Court of Appeals Justice, and David Karp, Ph.D., Professor and Director of the Center for Restorative Justice at the University of San Diego.
+The panel will feature Honorable Robert Yazzie, Chief Justice Emeritus of the Navajo Nation, Honorable Justice Cheryl Fairbanks, Esq, Attorney and Tribal Court of Appeals Justice and David Karp, Ph.D., Professor and Director of the Center for Restorative Justice at the University of San Diego.
 Assistant Vice Chancellor Karen Biestman will moderate the conversation to share real life examples of these frameworks in action within higher education and beyond.

 Join us to learn more about the Dialogue for Peace project, including the ongoing student fellowship program and future opportunities to engage with this important effort to create meaningful dialogue and community at UC San Diego.
 The inaugural student fellowship cohort will present their final projects implementing their training into their communities and spaces.